astropy/astropy-APEs/APE6.rst

 the `JSON Table Schema
 <http://dataprotocols.org/json-table-schema/>`_.

-On balance the Tabular Data Package and associated standards seem quite suited to our purpose.
+After evaluation and discussion with that community, we find that the Tabular Data Package and associated standards would require a fair degree of modification to fully suit our needs.
+More crucially, the decision to rely on YAML instead of JSON for serialization precludes direct use of the TDP.

 Detailed description